Academic Experience Abroad:

 for Speculum, in progress.

-- James D. Mixson and Bert Roest, eds.
+- of James D. Mixson and Bert Roest, eds.
 A Companion to Observant Reform

 in the Late Middle Ages and Beyond, for The Medieval Review,